KittenzExe/ocebs-live/README.md

 ## Setup

-- use `/register` followed by your prefered leaderboard platform user url in `url`
+- use `/register` followed by your preferred leaderboard platform user url in `url`
 - And you're all done!
 If you are playing Beat Saber, you should see yourself playing over at https://ocebs.kittenzexe.com

 ## API